TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/MetaG.md

 ---
 {% include navbar.html %}

+# Metagenomics from Long Reads to Circular genomes.

-# Case-Study: Working with the BIO326 metagenomic samples.
+## Case-Study: Working with the NMBU BIO326 course metagenomic samples.

 ## The effect of DNA extraction methods on ONT sequence quality.